rodionpotachin/iot-air-quality-healthlamp-project/README.md

 The main idea of this device is to be a minimalistic stylish part of your house design while offering a full range of modern air quality control capabilities.

-I decided to use natural material and developed the special conical design which provide unique embedded lightning air quality visualization and great airflow.
+I decided to use the natural materials and developed the special conical design which provide stylish lightning air quality visualization and great airflow.

 ![Features](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/Features.png?raw=true)